 People who have warning signs and those with swelling around an eye should go to the hospital right away.
 People who do not have warning signs but who have swelling over the jaw, very severe pain, or drainage of pus from the base of a tooth should see a dentist as soon as possible.
 Other people who have a toothache should see a dentist at some point, but a delay of several days is not harmful.

 Dentists first ask questions about the person's symptoms and medical history.
 Dentists then examine the face, mouth, and teeth.
-What they find during the history and physical examination often suggests a cause of the toothache and the tests that may need to be done (see Table: Some Causes and Features of Toothache).
+What they find during the history and physical examination often suggests a cause of the toothache and the tests that may need to be done.

 The need for tests depends on what dentists or doctors find during the history and physical examination, particularly whether warning signs are present.
 However, dental x-rays are usually done.
-If cavernous sinus thrombosis or Ludwig angina is suspected, an imaging study—typically computed tomography (CT) or magnetic resonance imaging (MRI)—is done.
+If cavernous sinus thrombosis Cavernous Sinus Thrombosis Cavernous sinus thrombosis is a very rare disorder in which a blood clot (thrombosis) forms in the cavernous sinus (a large vein at the base of the skull).
+Cavernous sinus thrombosis is usually... read more or Ludwig angina Submandibular Space Infection A submandibular space infection is a bacterial infection of the floor of the mouth.
+Bacteria can spread from an infected lower tooth to the tissue under and around the tongue.
+People with poor... read more is suspected, an imaging study—typically computed tomography (CT) or magnetic resonance imaging (MRI)—is done.

 Nonprescription pain relievers (analgesics) such as acetaminophen or ibuprofen can be taken while people await dental evaluation.